ROCm/rocm-install-on-linux/docs/how-to/docker.rst

 .. seealso::

-   For instructions on installing Docker, see the `official Docker documentation <https://docs.docker.com/engine/install/>`_.
+   For instructions on installing Docker, see the `official Docker installation documentation <https://docs.docker.com/engine/install/>`_.

 .. _docker-access-gpus-in-container: